What is Inventory Control?

 Stocktaking — when you count and record the inventory that your business has on hand — is an important part of inventory control.

-Inventory control best practices
+Inventory control best practice

 There’s no single ‘top’ method to control your inventory – and there are several different approaches and models used.